 We believe that while religion is important, it is not our place to support any religion or religious figure as an organization.
 Religion has its place, but if we want to save Down syndrome, we need to put those boundaries aside and work together despite religious affiliations.
 We welcome people of all religions to join our movement.
 When someone in our movement includes their religion in their work to save Down syndrome, this does not mean that we support the religion, nor does it mean that we do not support the religion.

 Save Down Syndrome, Inc. was founded in September of 2018 by Kaitlin Pepper, in honor of her brother, Austin Pepper, who has Down syndrome.
-Along with the first board members, Lindsay Robertson and Ellie Fizer, Save Down Syndrome has grown into a large organization with a global presence.
+Thanks to the work of Ambassadors and members of the Board of Directors, Save Down Syndrome has grown into a large organization with a global presence.
 Ending the genocide, discrimination, and mistreatment of people with Down syndrome has always been, and will always be, the main goal of Save Down Syndrome.

 Pictured: Kaitlin and Austin